RCSI-Learn/DependencyInjectionSample_1/README.md

 # DependencyInjectionSample_1
-Console application using dependency injection.
+Console application using dependency injection in .Net 6.